coljac

 R-18+ Games on their way?

-Posted by Colin in Media, Politics on December 7th, 2010 | No Comments
+Posted by Colin on Dec 7, 2010 in Media, Politics | Comments Off on R-18+ Games on their way?

 Over the last few days I’ve been dealing with a flurry of media on the (missing) R-18+ games category, and I’m just catching my breath.
 The news on this front is that the Commonwealth government has come out strongly for amending the national classification code to allow R-18+ games.
 They released research which shows that the links between games and childhood aggression are tenuous, at best; performed a survey which shows that the move is overwhelmingly popular; and made an official statement backing the reform.
 (I put some more info up at EFA.)